telerik/blazor-docs/knowledge-base/grid-checkbox-editing.md

 This KB article answers the following questions:

 * To edit a checkbox in a Grid cell, users need to click once to put the row (or cell) in edit mode.
-They they need another click to change the checkbox value.
+Then they need another click to change the checkbox value.
 How to do this with only one click?
 * How to update boolean values in the Grid with no edit mode?
 * How to toggle checkboxes in the Grid directly without using the built-in editing feature?
 * The Grid is not editable, but it should allow users to check and uncheck check box values.